ember-learn/guides-source/guides/release/components/triggering-changes-with-actions.md

 user clicks the button and then confirms.
 In the first case, we'll find the user's account and delete it.

-In Ember, each component can
-have a property called `actions`, where you put functions that can be [invoked by the user interacting with the component itself](../../templates/actions/), or by child components.
+In Ember, each component can define it's own actions by using the `@action` decorator, which can be [invoked by the user interacting with the component itself](../../templates/actions/), or by child components.

 Let's look at the parent component's JavaScript file.
 In this example,